Comprehensive COBRA Insurance Information

 Since you didn't pay the premium, you are no longer covered under the COBRA insurance continuation law with your group health insurance policy.
 However, if 30 days haven't passed and now you want COBRA insurance, you can still pay the premium and keep your coverage.
 If you need to explore additional health insurance options, you will want to learn about cobra health insurance alternatives.

-How do I apply for state sponsored COBRA insurance?
+How much do I have to pay to sign up for COBRA insurance?

 Can my health insurance plan change while covered under COBRA insurance?